7rikazhexde/go-multi-version-manager/README.md

 ### Manual Installation

-Alternatively, you can clone the repository and set it up manually:
+Alternatively, you can clone the repository and set it up manually.

 ```bash
 # Clone the repository